-We are still making our first steps as an organisation and we aim to engage over 100 more people in our Praxis courses over the next two years, to develop ways to provide sustained support for members in achieving their redistribution goals and to forge partnerships with social movement organisations.
+Since then, we have run 10 Praxis courses with more than 70 people going through the program and started building a UK organisation modeled on Resource Generation and Resource Movement.
+We are a registered not-for-profit Cooperative.
+We are still making our first steps as an organisation and we aim to bring over 100 more people into our Praxis courses over the next two years, to develop ways to provide sustained support for members in achieving their redistribution goals and to forge partnerships with social movement organisations.

-We envision a world where wealth, land and power are distributed equitably, where social justice movements enable collective liberation and justice for all people and our planet, where rich people pay their fair share of taxes, where the climate crisis is averted, where everyone has what they need for a fulfilling existence and there is an end to economic exploitation and endemic racial and class inequality.
+We envision a world where wealth, land and power are distributed equitably, where social justice movements enable collective liberation and justice for all people and our planet, where rich people pay their fair share of taxes, where the climate crisis is averted, where everyone has story they need for a fulfilling existence and there is an end to economic exploitation and endemic racial and class inequality.

 In line with these values, we are committed to these principles:

-Challenging transphobia, homophobia, ableism, racism and sexism.
+- Challenging transphobia, homophobia, ableism, racism and sexism.

-Challenging the structural effects of racism, economic exploitation, and patriarchy in our organisational practice.
+- Challenging the structural effects of racism, economic exploitation, and patriarchy in our organisational practice.

-A learning environment – encouraging an atmosphere of mutual support and education.
+- A learning environment – encouraging an atmosphere of mutual support and education.

 How Resource Justice works

-How Resource Justice is financed
+How Resource Justice is financed:

-Resource Justice is self funded by its members giving a small proportion of the money they redistribute each year into the organisation.
+- Resource Justice is self-funded by its members giving a small proportion of the money they redistribute each year into the organisation.

-We are open about our expenses and will publish our end of year accounts online after our first year.
+- We are open about our expenses and will publish our end of year accounts online after our first year.

-Most of our work is unpaid by people with access to wealth or class privilege.
+- Most of our work is unpaid by people with access to wealth or class privilege.
 We also have some paid roles for people who are invited to contribute their expertise to co-creating Resource Justice.